ANT (network): Technical information

+ANT channels are separate from the underlying Shockburst RF channels.
+They are identified simply by a channel number built into the packet, and on the nRF24AP2 78 channels can be used.
 Each ANT channel consists of one or more transmitting nodes and one or more receiving nodes, depending on the network topology.
 Any node can transmit or receive, so the channels are bi-directional.
+Newer versions of ANT can back one ANT channel with several RF channels through frequency agility.